 The provincial government recognized the value of the community-run lottery system and began adding additional commitments to the Culture Section of the Trust’s funding responsibilities.
 By 1991, the provincial government had handed most of its cultural funding responsibilities, including the Saskatchewan Arts Board, the Saskatchewan Heritage Foundation, Sask Film, and the Mackenzie Art Gallery over to the lottery system, and at the same time, cut the lottery funding by 25 per cent by increasing the lottery licence fee.
 SCCO, along with the rest of cultural community, was sent into restructuring mode trying to accommodate this situation.
 Although a new government pulled all legislated agencies, such as the Saskatchewan Arts Board and Saskatchewan Heritage Foundation, back into government in 1993, SCCO was encouraged by the Minister of the day to continue its restructuring process.

 After many task force reports, meetings, consultations and some major delays due to changes in government policy, as well as changing community perspectives, SaskCulture Inc. was officially formed in 1997 and had its first Annual General Meeting in 1998.

-Governed by a volunteer Board of Directors, with 14 elected members, SaskCulture serves a much broader mandate than its predecessor.
+Governed by an elected, volunteer Board of Directors, SaskCulture serves a much broader mandate than its predecessor.
 Over its history, the organization has continued to mature in its role as a unified voice for culture in Saskatchewan.